The Coven-Meyerowitz tiling conditions for 3 odd prime factors: Introduction

 \item if $A$ tiles $\ZZ$ then (T1) holds;

 \item if $A$ tiles $\ZZ$ and $|A|$ has at most two distinct prime factors, then (T2) holds. \end{itemize}

 \end{theorem}

 While (T1) is relatively easy to prove, (T2) turns out to be much deeper and more difficult.
-Coven and Meyerowitz \cite{CM} proved that if (T2) holds, then the tiling complement $B$ in the tiling $A\oplus B=\ZZ_M$ may be replaced by an explicit, highly structured ``standard" tiling complement (defined here in Section \ref{standards}).
+Coven and Meyerowitz \cite{CM} proved that if $A$ satisfies (T2), then $A\oplus B^\flat=\ZZ_M$, where $M=\hbox{lcm}(S_A)$ and $B^\flat$ is an explicit, highly structured ``standard" tiling complement (defined here in Section \ref{standards}).
 We prove in \cite{LaLo1} that having a tiling complement of this type is in fact equivalent to (T2).
 In this formulation, (T2) bears some resemblance to questions on replacement of factors in theory of factorizations of abelian groups (see \cite{Szabo-book} for an overview of the latter).

 The proof of Theorem \ref{CM-thm} in \cite{CM} is based on an inductive argument.
 Coven and Meyerowitz use a theorem of Tijdeman \cite{Tij} to prove that if $A$ tiles the integers, then it also tiles $\ZZ_M$ for some $M$ which has the same prime factors as $|A|$.
-Hence, if $|A|$ has at most two distinct prime factors, then we may assume that so does $M$.
+Hence, if $|A|$ has at most two distinct prime factors, we may assume that so does $M$.
 The authors then use Sands's theorem \cite{Sands}, which states that, in any tiling $A\oplus B=\ZZ_M$ with $M$ divisible by at most 2 primes, at least one of $A$ and $B$ must be contained in $p\ZZ_M$ for some prime $p|M$.
 Coven and Meyerowitz use this to decompose the given tiling into tilings of smaller groups while keeping track of the (T2) property.
 We also note that if $|A|$ is a prime power, then the Coven-Meyerowitz characterization simplifies further since (T2) is vacuous; in this case, the result had been proved earlier by Newman \cite{New}.

 The Coven-Meyerowitz proof does not extend to the general case.
 Sands's factor replacement theorem is false if $M$ has three or more prime factors, with counterexamples in \cite{Sz}, \cite{LS}.
 On the other hand, we prove in \cite[Corollary 6.2]{LaLo1} (using a relatively minor modification of the argument in \cite{CM}) that if $A\oplus B=\ZZ_M$, and if $|A|$ and $|B|$ share at most two distinct prime factors, then both $A$ and $B$ satisfy (T2).
 (See also \cite{Tao-blog}, \cite{shi}.)
 Thus the simplest case that is not covered by these methods is when $|A|=|B|=p_ip_jp_k$, where $p_i,p_j,p_k$ are distinct primes.